bbawuah/Pixby/README.md

 Hi!
 Welcome to my project for Blok-tech.
 The concept is based on the generic idea of a dating app, but with a twist.
 On Pixby, users are only allowed to use baby pictures.
 That way, you get to see their natural faces without any applied filters/edits.
 Biases are based on the baby pictures :).

+## Features
+* Wanneer ik inlog en op zoek ben naar een match, wil ik zoeken op interesses, zodat ik kan zien wie een mogelijk match is

 ## Install the feature